© Crown copyright 2018

-But if you think insurance would be a good idea, have a look at the advice on the Streets Alive and The Big Lunch websites and shop around.
-Quotes for insurance start from around £50, which can be split between people attending, or you could hold a raffle or ask for donations to cover the costs.
+But if you think insurance would be a good idea, have a look at the advice on the Street Party site and The Big Lunch website and shop around.
+Quotes for insurance start from around £50, which can be split between people attending, or you could ask for donations to cover the costs.

 Myth 8: You need a food licence

 The Food Standards Agency (FSA) has confirmed that one-off events such as street parties aren’t usually considered food businesses, so there are no forms to fill in.
 However, you must ensure that any food provided is safe to eat.

 The FSA website provides more advice about providing safe food at street parties and other community events.

 The NHS Choices website has practical tips on how to prepare and cook food safely.

 Myth 9: You need a licence to run a raffle or lottery